Prunus mexicana

-Prunus mexicana, commonly known as the Mexican plum, is a North American species of plum tree that can be found in the central United States and Northern Mexico.
+Prunus mexicana, commonly known as the Mexican plum, Inch plum, and Bigtree plum, is a North American species of plum tree that can be found in the central United States and Northern Mexico.

 Description

-Prunus mexicana has a single trunk and reaches a height of 15–38 ft.
-It has dark green, simple ovate leaves, fragrant white or pale pink flowers, and dark gray bark banded with horizontal lenticels.
-Early in the spring it is covered with clouds of white fragrant flowers that are up to an inch wide.
+Prunus mexicana has a single trunk, an open crown, and reaches a height of 15–38 ft.
+It has dark green, simple ovate leaves 2–4.5 in long and 1.25–2 in wide.
+In the early spring it is covered with five-petaled fragrant white or pale pink flowers 0.75–1 in wide.
+Its dark gray bark is banded with horizontal lenticels.
 The dark red or purple fruit ripens late in the fall.

 Prunus mexicana is very similar to Prunus americana, and they intergrade along a broad contact zone centered around Arkansas and Missouri.
 These intermediate individuals may be impossible to assign to a specific species.

 Taxonomy

 Prunus mexicana is included in the section Prunocerasus.

 Distribution and habitat

 The native range of the species stretches from South Dakota east to Wisconsin, Ohio, Kentucky, and Georgia, and south to the Mexican states of Coahuila and San Luis Potosí.

 It is usually found on woodland edges or in open fields.
 It is adaptable to a wide range of soil pH and is drought-tolerant.
-The trees are hardy in U.S. Department of Agriculture zones 7 to 9.
+The trees are hardy in U.S. Department of Agriculture zones 5 to 9.